albertz/commandergenius/readme.txt

 Also make sure that your HW textures are not wider than 1024 pixels, or it will fail to allocate such texture on HTC G1, and other low-end devices.
 Software surfaces may be of any size of course.

-If you want HW acceleration there are some limitations:
+If you want HW acceleration - just use OpenGL, the HW acceleration by SDL has some limitations:
+You should use 16-bit color depth.
 You cannot blit SW surface to screen, it should be only HW surface.
 You can use colorkey, per-surface alpha and per-pixel alpha with HW surfaces.
 If you're using SDL 1.3 always use SDL_Texture, if you'll be using SDL_Surface with SDL 1.3 it will switch to SW mode.